 External sharing in SharePoint is easy to enable.
 Running it well takes more discipline.

 That is where many organizations get into trouble.
-Files are shared too broadly, site owners make different judgment calls, and leadership assumes controls are tighter than they actually are.
+Files are shared too broadly.
+Site owners make different judgment calls.
+Leadership assumes controls are tighter than they actually are.
+Over time, practical collaboration can turn into a governance issue, a compliance concern, and, in some environments, a Copilot readiness problem.

 The point is not to block collaboration.
 The point is to make external collaboration intentional, controlled, and easier to trust.